GraphPKU/Case_or_Rule/README.md

 We provide the datasets for our main experiments in `.\datasets`.
 In each dataset, we provide a figure showing the train-test split `data_split.png`.

-## checkpoints

-Due to the space limit, we are unable to provide our checkpoints here.
-We promise to provide them later in the github.

 ## Llama
 We adopt the FastChat Framework to finetune Llama-7B in `./llama`.